twineworks/tweakflow/site/content/reference.md

 The `function` type holds callable functions.
 There is only one data type for functions.
 It encompasses functions of all signatures.

 Function notation has two parts: function head, and body.
-The head holds the function signature: paramter list and return type.
+The head holds the function signature: parameter list and return type.
 The body is either an expression that evaluates to the function's return value, or a structure specifying the Java class that is implementing the function.

-Formally function syntax is as follows:
+Formally the syntax is as follows:

 ```text
 functionLiteral